Skip to main content

 The Gold Rush Era in Sacramento

-The California Gold Rush was one of the most significant events to shape American history during the first half of the 19th century.
-Sparked by the discovery of gold nuggets in the Sacramento Valley in early 1848, the Gold Rush era significantly changed Sacramento County’s history thereon.
+The California Gold Rush stands as a pivotal chapter in American history, especially during the first half of the 19th century.
+Initiated by the discovery of gold nuggets in the Sacramento Valley in early 1848, this period profoundly transformed the course of Sacramento County's history.

 The Sacramento fire department became the first to pay its firefighters in the Golden State.